 Copper tubing can be used to make tools for gas shielding also...Just get some pieces of 1/4" copper tubing and drill a straight line of holes every 1/4" or so using a 1/16 " drill bit.
 Crimp one end with a vise or pliers or just crimp and weld it shut.
 Get some 1/4" id automotive vacuum hose and run it from a dual flowmeter nipple.
 1/4" copper tubing will fit nicely into 1/4" ID vacuum hose.
 You can then put the copper tubing with small holes drilled in it on the back side of a gusset T joint and shield it with argon.
 A little aluminum foil to surround it helps too.

 no matter how you decide to do it, getting argon shielding to the back side of a weld will require a dual flowmeter.
-You can make one yourself with the right nipples and fittings but I just bought one ready to go from Victor.
+You can make one yourself with the right nipples and fittings but I just bought one from flametech.
 I have been using it for around 15 years and it is still working, a little bent,, but still good.

 The next best thing to shielding the back side of a weld with argon is to use a piece of copper for backing.